 There are no touch controls when in portable mode.
 This isn’t a big issue as I know a lot of people will just want to play with the physical controls and not resort to using any form of touch controls, but I still get the urge to touch the various menus and options as they appear in the turn-based combat, yet all it does is leave fingerprints on the screen.

-Another portable-only issue has to be in regards to size.
+Another portable-only issue has to be in regards to the font and HUD size.
 The majority of the game is fine, the text is readable and at a decent size for the most part, but the minimap should really be called a tinymap!
 If you’ve not seen the game (look at the images in this review), the game has a minimap in the top right-hand corner which shows you the location of people, enemies, treasures, and important things you need to interact with.
 However, when in portable mode the icons are incredibly small and almost impossible to make out.
-Thankfully you can push down on the fake D-pad, but this takes you out of the game and ruins the flow of things if you’re in a place which requires you to keep referring back to the map.
+Thankfully you can push down on the fake D-pad, but this takes you out of the game and ruins the flow of things if you’re in a place that requires you to keep referring back to the map.

 I feel this isn’t only down to the size, but also the rendering resolution of the UI, as it can appear a little fuzzy and not very detailed depending on where you are.
 To counter this, maybe it would have been clearer if the UI was always rendered at 720p, or perhaps gave us a toggle to increase the size of the minimap whilst in portable mode?

 Another thing which seems to be missing, which I’ve only just realised, is the Japanese voices.
 Similar to the missing DLC, I’ve just looked on the eShop and the Japanese voice pack has just appeared as a FREE download which is set to go live later on today.
 So, if you wish to play the game in Japanese but can’t see the option, be sure to grab the pack on the eShop (and don’t forget the other FREE starter packs for a few materials, whilst you’re there).